iredmail/docs/en_US/enterprise/easy.to.ee.md

 ## Migrate

-- Follow the tutorial to [download and launch the installer of iRedMail Enterprise Edition](./install.ee.html), on your server which was deployed with iRedMail Easy platform.
+- Follow the tutorial to [download and launch the installer of iRedMail Enterprise Edition](./install.ee.html) on your server which was deployed with iRedMail Easy platform.

-    EE will check server environment and find it's deployed with iRedMail Easy platform, then runs http service on port `8080`, please make sure this port is open in your firewall, then visit it with a web browser and you should see web page like below.
+    EE will launch http service on port `8080`, please make sure this port is open in your firewall, then visit it with a web browser.

 - Login to iRedMail Easy platform: <https://easy.iredmail.org/>
 - Click `Mail Servers` on left sidebar.
 - Click `Export` to export the server settings.
-- Copy the server settings (in JSON format) and paste below, then click `Migrate` button to import settings and start migration immediately.
+- Copy the server settings (in JSON format) and paste below, then click `Migrate` button to import settings.
+- Click `Next` to review the settings.
+- Click `Migrate` to start the migration immediately.
 It should finish in seconds.
 - After migrated, access the new web UI `https://your-server/admin/`, login with same admin accounts you used to login to iRedAdmin or iRedAdmin-Pro.
 - After logged in, click `Deployments` on left sidebar, then click `Re-perform full deployment` to apply config file changes to fully migrated to iRedMail EE.
 Usually it finishes in just seconds.

-- That's all.
+That's all.

 If you experienced any issue, please report via the [Ticket system](https://store.iredmail.org/tickets).